sal55/langs/mfeatures.md

     println @f, a,b,c

 The values are written with spaces in between.
-To suppress the space, use a double comma:

-    print a,,b,c

-This gets very ugly and is not satisfactory, but it will do for informal printing.
-For that purpose, there is also the "=" prefix:
+There are ways to suppress the space, for example using $ in the item list to override the space.

+For quick debugging prints, "=" can be used to show labels:

     println =a,=b,=c

 which adds "A=", "B=" and "C=" before each value respectively.

-Otherwise, it is necessary to use formatted print, which looks like this:

-    fprintln "#-#.(#)",a,b,c

-If a is 10, b="abc" and c is a pointer with value 0x0001234, then the output will be 10-abc.(0001234).
-To output an actual "#", use:

-    fprint "###", "#",name,"#"      # when name is "abc", will display #abc#
+### Fprint and Fprintln

+This is formatted printing, example:

+    fprintln "A=# B=# C=#", a, b, c

+which is equivalent to the *print =a, =b, =c* example above.

 Individual formatting is done like this:

-    fprintln "#-#.(#)",a:"z10",b,c
+    fprintln "#",a:"z10",b,c

 In this example, a is shown in a field 10 chars wide, with leading zeros.

-There also ways to print into a string:

-    println @&.str, "One","Two"

-(Both print and read need further docs to use effectively, but these are the basics.)
+### Printing into String

+    println @str, "One","Two",3        # str set to 'One Two 3'

 ### Read and Readln